xma711/notebook/linux/commands/chmod/README.md

 ```

 another thing is about subdirectory in a directory without read permission.
-the subdirectory reserves the read permission if it originally has.
+The subdirectory reserves the read permission if it originally has.
-anyway, each directory is a like a file and it has its own permissions.
+Anyway, each directory is a like a file and it has its own permissions.
-changing one directory's permission (don't use -R) doesn't change ther permissions in the subdirectories.
+Changing one directory's permission (don't use -R) doesn't change ther permissions in the subdirectories.

 ```
 xma@path:~/github/knowledge/linux/commands/chmod$ ls -l